 New England is home to a large number of fastgrowing, high-skill industries with jobs that require a postsecondary credential.
 Effective models of education and training need to be created to meet labor market demands, overcome employer-reported skills shortages, and satisfy workers' desire for additional training.
-Consequently, the region's businesses need to make upskilling programs available to employees to improve skills matching, retention and work productivity.
-The successful implementation of upskilling programs
+Consequently, the region's for how New England can expand and improve successful upskilling programs and policies.